The ADA x BT1 Collab

 Imagine SpotlightsImagine Camp includes a weekly speaker series that takes place all throughout Imagine Camp as a part of the ADA x BT1 Collab, hosted by Rob Howe.
 The series - "Imagine Spotlights" - features conversations with inspirational individuals affected by diabetes and offers a fun learning experience for campers and their families.
 New interviews launch weekly on Thursdays at 4pm PT / 7pm ET on Beyond Type 1's Facebook.MORE

-During these five days, there were more than 1,400 original research presentations and over 180 sessions on the latest advancements in research, treatment, and care for people with diabetes.
+During these five days, there are more than 1,400 original research presentations and over 180 sessions on the latest advancements in research, treatment and care for people with diabetes.
+The Beyond Type 1 team attends the conference both in person and virtually, providing detailed coverage on dozens of topics and live-updates on Twitter.

 Preliminary Findings On Depression Among African American and Latino Parents of Children With T1DSamantha Carreon shares preliminary data on the TEAM study which found higher rates of depression among African American and Latino parents.MORE